Article #26: Proper

 alignment target without becoming bolt bound.

-pump feet.
-If the shims are lost or
+shims under the pump feet.
+If the shims

-misplaced then alteration to the piping may be required to get the pump within
+are lost or misplaced then alteration to the piping may be required to get the

-adjustments that will be required during final alignment.
+This allows for adjustments that will be required during final

 Step 7